Aerial view of two people ice skating along a well-maintained skate trail through the forest at Arrowhead Park.

 This popular pastime has undergone a modern makeover across Ontario with new and enhanced skate trails and rinks, many of which are lit up at night for ambient evening skating.
 Several spots also offer accompanying treats, from hot chocolate to mulled wine.

-Whether you’re a beginner just learning to balance on your blades, or you can skate like a pro, you’ll love these gorgeous places to go ice skating in Ontario.
+From snow-covered forests to scenic wineries, you’ll love these gorgeous places to go ice skating in Ontario.

 Hamilton, Halton and Brant

-Surrounded by nature’s beauty, ice skating at Cootes Paradise Sanctuary, part of the Royal Botanical Gardens (RBG), is a magical experience.
+Surrounded by nature’s beauty, ice skating at Princess Point in Cootes Paradise Sanctuary, part of the Royal Botanical Gardens (RBG), is a magical experience.

-Check the ice status before visiting; skating is permitted when the ice is at least 10 centimetres thick.
-Ice updates are available on the RBG website and Facebook page.
+RBG provides ice updates, so check the ice status before visiting; skating is permitted when the ice is at least 10 centimetres thick.

 Location: 335 Longwood Road North, Hamilton